U.S. Air Force ABU (Airman Battle Uniform)

 all-terrain pattern really comes together with more than just four colors.

 More importantly, the current artwork layout and pixel style is way too

 unorganized to work together as an all-terrain design.
 The overall design

 is not capable of supporting an effective quality all-terrain look.
 Your

-result would be the equivalent of a band-aid on a broken leg.
+result would be the equivalent of putting a band-aid on a broken leg.

 All Terrain Tiger™ is down range ready and is very affordable.
-The
+Not

 (ATT™), but some installations, such as Nellis AFB, are currently